It's been fun describing the feeds framework we use at Square. Today we'll dive into a concrete problem:

 The end goal here is that I should be able to partition my keys into

-- work-only things (which don't get replicated to my work machine at all)
+- work-only things (which don't get replicated to my personal machine at all)

 - work-appropriate personal things (which are bidirectionally synchronized between my personal machines and my work laptop)